 In the long run, supplies and technique matter more than the brand of paint.
 I buy five-gallon buckets and a paint grid so I can paint right out of the bucket without messing around with paint trays.
 This saves a lot of time.

 I also buy at least mid-grade roller covers.
 The cheap roller covers give spottier coverage.
 Stay away from the economy models or worse yet, the roller covers from dollar stores.
+I have some tips for making those more expensive rollers or brushes last longer by keeping them from drying out.

 Using an edger makes it much easier to paint around the ceilings and the woodwork.
 It works faster to edge a wall and then follow up with a roller as quickly as possible.
 If you’re covering a loud color and don’t want strip of it between the wall and the ceiling, get a gallon of white Kilz primer and brush the corner where the ceiling meets the wall and let it dry before you edge.